Temporal-Difference estimation of dynamic discrete choice models: Introduction

 \section{Introduction}

+Recent years have seen a number of important developments in the field of Reinforcement Learning (RL) for computation of value functions.
+The goal of this paper is to study the use of a popular RL technique, Temporal-Difference (TD) learning, for estimation and inference in Dynamic Discrete Choice (DDC) models.

-Dynamic discrete choice (DDC) models are frequently used to describe the intertemporal choices of forward-looking individuals in a variety of contexts.
+DDC models are frequently used to describe the inter-temporal choices of forward-looking individuals in a variety of contexts.
 In these models, agents maximize their expected future payoff through repeated choice amongst a set of discrete alternatives.
 Based on a revealed preference argument, structural estimation proceeds by using microdata on choices and outcomes to recover the underlying model parameters.\footnote{See \citet{AguirregabiriaMira2010} for a detailed survey of the literature on the estimation of DDC models.} A key challenge in this literature is the complexity of estimation.
-Uncovering the structural parameters typically requires an explicit solution to the dynamic programming problem in addition to the optimization of an estimation criterion.
-In a seminal contribution, \citet{Rust1987} develops an iterative solution algorithm, the Nested Fixed Point algorithm, that repeatedly solves the dynamic programming problem and searches for the root of the likelihood equations to update the structural parameters.
-To ease the computational burden associated with fully solving the dynamic optimization problem in each iteration, alternative methods have been developed.
-A key advance has been \citeauthor{HotzMiller1993}'s \citeyearpar{HotzMiller1993} Conditional Choice Probability (CCP) algorithm which avoids the repeated solution of the intertemporal optimization problem by taking advantage of a mapping between value function differences and conditional choice probabilities.
-This idea has subsequently been refined by \citet{HMSS1994} who suggest a simulation-based CCP method, and \citet{AguirregabiriaMira2002} who develop a more efficient recursive CCP algorithm, the nested pseudo-likelihood (NPL) algorithm.
-More recently, \citet{ArcidiaconoMiller2011} exploit the property of finite dependence to speed up CCP estimation.
-This idea has been extended by \citet{CEINR2018} to high dimensional states, also under finite dependence.
-Separately, \citet{semenova2018machine} also allows for high-dimensional states, but the parameters are only partially identified.
+Uncovering the structural parameters originally required an explicit solution to a dynamic programming problem in addition to the optimization of an estimation criterion.
+A key advance has been \citeauthor{HotzMiller1993}'s \citeyearpar{HotzMiller1993} Conditional Choice Probability (CCP) algorithm which avoids the repeated solution of the inter-temporal optimization problem by taking advantage of a mapping between value function differences and conditional choice probabilities.